paulistasystems/karakeep-on-orbstack/README.md

     ```bash
     cp .env.example .env
     ```
-    Edit the `.env` file and fill in the necessary values, especially for `MEILI_MASTER_KEY` and `NEXTAUTH_SECRET`.
+    Edit the `.env` file and fill in the necessary values.
+You must generate strong secrets for `MEILI_MASTER_KEY` and `NEXTAUTH_SECRET`.
+Refer to the comments in `.env.example` for examples on how to generate them.

-3.  **Start LM Studio**:
-    Open LM Studio and load your desired AI model.
-Ensure the LM Studio server is running and accessible, typically at `http://localhost:1234/v1`.
-The `OPENAI_API_BASE` in your `.env` file should point to this address.

-4.  **Start the application with OrbStack (Docker Compose)**:
+3.  **Start the application with OrbStack (Docker Compose)**:
     ```bash
     docker compose up -d
     ```
-    This command will build and start the services defined in `docker-compose.yml` using OrbStack's Docker runtime.
+    This command will build and start all services defined in `docker-compose.yml`, including the Ollama service.
+The first time you run this command, it will download the Ollama image and the `llama3.2` model, which may take some time.

-5.  **Access the application**:
+4.  **Access the application**:
     Once the services are up and running, the application should be accessible via `NEXTAUTH_URL` (e.g., `http://localhost:3000`) in your web browser.

 ## Project Structure

 *   `.env`: Environment variables for the project (ignored by Git).
 *   `.env.example`: Example environment variables.
-*   `docker-compose.yml`: Defines the services for the application, including MeiliSearch and potentially other components.
+*   `docker-compose.yml`: Defines the services for the application, including MeiliSearch and the Ollama service for AI model inference.
 *   `data/`: Directory for persistent data (e.g., databases, MeiliSearch data).

 ---